 Implants have been widely used since the 1980’s, but it is within the last couple of decades that mini implants have become more popular alternatives.

 Mini implants are now considered by some as one of the best options to achieve a balance between a full set of implants and dentures.

 Modifications made to a denture allow for it to clip onto implants and be retained in a way that suction and sealants cannot achieve, overcoming the common problems for denture wearers.

-The bonding that comes from an implant with a denture gives a security worth paying.
+The bonding that comes from an implant with a denture gives a security worth paying for.

 Particularly popular in the older generation where dentures are most common, the more cost sensitive and gentle surgery when having mini implants compared to traditional implants is an option that is generally widely welcomed by those who desire the extra confidence implants bring.

 Please note -- Given that mini implants are best suited to use as a way of retaining a denture, the remainder of this article considers mini implants primarily from the perspective of an existing denture wearer.

 Advantages and disadvantages of mini dental implants

 Here is a list of what can be considered the main advantages and disadvantages to using mini dental implants.